nkh/bash-rd/README.md

 With *rd* running on a port you may open a security hole, If you are not sure about what you're doing, don't use rd!

-Options *-l, -f, -i* do not open ports.
+Options *-f, -i* do not open ports.

 ## Remote input and output